-- Specialised radiology (e.g. CT scans, MRIs, angiography, radio-isotopes): These procedures require a separate pre-authorisation, and will be paid from the core benefit bundle.
+- Specialised radiology (e.g. CT scans, MRIs, angiography, radio-isotopes): These procedures require a separate pre-authorisation, and will be paid from Risk.

 - PET scans: You can have up to two PET scans per family per year, restricted to staging of malignant tumours.

-- Surgery and hospitalisation: These claims will be paid from the core benefit bundle, subject to you obtaining a valid authorisation from the Hospital Authorisation Centre.
+- Surgery and hospitalisation: These claims will be paid from Risk, subject to you obtaining a valid authorisation from the Hospital Authorisation Centre.

-- Stoma therapy: This will be paid from OHEB first (if your option has an OHEB) and once depleted, from the core benefit bundle.
+- Stoma therapy: This will be paid from OHEB first (if your option has an OHEB) and once depleted, from Risk.
 Pre-authorisation is not required.